dvisger/r-training/R Intermediate/Presentation.md

 tidyr::separate()
 ========================================================
 sep	argument

 Straight from ?separate:

 If character, is interpreted as a regular expression.
 The default value is a regular expression that matches any sequence of non-alphanumeric values.

 If numeric, interpreted as positions to split at.
 Positive values start at 1 at the far-left of the string; negative value start at -1 at the far-right of the string.
-The length of sep should be one less than into.

-tidyr::unite()
+Your Turn
 ========================================================
 incremental: true

-Example:
 data is flights
 combine origin and dest together into one field called flight_path, separate by -
 reminder to use c()